chintal/toolchains/msp430-gcc-ti.md

 Installing python-msp430-tools and using the MSP430 USB BSL
 -----------------------------------------------------------

-MSP430s hve built-in bootloaders on their ROM which can be used to write to their flash.
-The USB MSP430s, such as the msp430f5529, around which a launchpad is also available, make this bootloader available over a HID endpoint using the USB peripheral.
+MSP430s have built-in bootloaders on their ROM which can be used to write to their flash.
+The USB MSP430s, such as the MSP430F5529, around which a launchpad is also available, make this bootloader available over a HID endpoint using the USB peripheral.

 The included Python firmware downloader in the USB Developers Pack doesn't seem to work, and doesn't actually seem to add much value even if it does.
-The firmware downloader tool is based on the open-source (and unmaintained) `python-msp430-tools`, which can be used directly.
+The firmware downloader tool is based on the open-source `python-msp430-tools`, which can be used directly.

-The tools are available on PyPI at v0.6, though the setup script doesn't actually work. v0.7, avaialble from the repository, should be installed instead.
+The tools are available on PyPI at v0.8.

+    ~~~
+    $ pip install python-msp430-tools
+    ~~~

+You can used the version from the repository if the version on pip doesn't work for you.

+    ~~~
-    sudo pip install -e bzr+lp:python-msp430-tools#egg=python-msp430-tools
+    $ sudo pip install -e bzr+lp:python-msp430-tools#egg=python-msp430-tools
+    ~~~

 Once installed, the tools can be used from the command line.
 Note that prior steps are needed to put the MSP430 into the BSL mode.
 The simplest way to do this for the USB MSP430s is applying PUR during a reset.
 Refer to TI documentation for other options and more detail.
 Writing to the device looks like :

+    ~~~
     sudo python -m msp430.bsl5.hid -i elf -eErw application/firmware-msp430f5529.elf -PVv
+    ~~~

 Further details and command line options are available at
 <https://pythonhosted.org/python-msp430-tools/commandline_tools.html#msp430-bsl5>